 - Insurance for Flooding

 Insurance for Structure

 When it comes to disasters, especially natural disasters, you make sure you have commercial property insurance.
 This can help protect the structure of your business for a number of different scenarios and issues.
-Aside from insurance, it is important to take preventative measures for weather.
-There are many seasonal precautios that you can take to reduce the chance disaster will strike.
+Aside from insurance, it is important to take preventative measures for the weather.
+There are many seasonal precautions that you can take to reduce the chance disaster will strike.
 For example, clear snow from your walkways and your roof during the winter.

 Commercial Property Insurance does not just cover the structure of your building; it also covers things like equipment, lost inventory, landscaping, and damage to others’ property.
 In the event of a disaster, your commercial property coverage can help cover things that occur outside of your building.
 However, coverage will depend on your limits and the type of disaster that occurs.
 Having the correct amount of coverage is important in these situations.
-Insurance agents are able to help you determine this amount.
+Insurance agents can help you determine this amount.

 Insurance for Equipment

 Coverage for your equipment is included in your commercial property insurance, but if your business has a lot of high-value equipment, you may want to talk to your agent.
 Your business insurance agent can help you make sure you have enough coverage in the event that your equipment was damaged or stolen.

 In addition to the right coverage, there are protective measures and upkeep you should do with your equipment.
 Any areas with wet pipe sprinklers, dry pipe valve enclosures, and pump houses, make sure they have adequate heating.
 Keeping up temperature where these are being held is important to prevent accidents.
 Another thing to consider with your business structure and equipment is fire precautions.
 Be sure to have a fire extinguisher and fire alarms, preferably connected to the local fire department.